Annual member notices

 In-network providers automatically send your hospital and medical claims to us for processing.
 However, you may be responsible for submitting claims directly to us if you visit an out-of-network provider.
 Make sure you ask your out-of-network provider if they will be submitting a claim on your behalf, or if you will need to submit the claim yourself.
 Also, you may need to provide information related to your eligibility for coverage from time to time.
 For example, you may need to respond to requests from us about other insurance coverage to coordinate benefits or resolve other-party liability issues (payments due from other organizations).
 We may withhold payment of a claim if you do not provide the requested information in a timely manner.
 You may print claim forms or you may contact us to request they be mailed to you.

 If you need these services, call 800.962.2242 (TTY: 711).
 If you believe we have failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with our civil rights coordinator.
 You can file a grievance in person or by mail, fax, or email at:

 If you need help filing a grievance, our civil rights coordinator is available to help you.
-You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights electronically through the Office for Civil Rights Complaint portal, or by mail or phone at:
+You can also file a civil rights complaint electronically with the U.S. Department of Health and Human Services, Office for Civil Rights through the Office for Civil Rights Complaint portal, or by mail or phone at:

 The information provided is not intended to replace the advice of your healthcare provider.
 Please consult your healthcare provider if you have any questions or concerns about the information provided, as your healthcare provider is familiar with your personal medical history.

 Benefits vary by type of product and benefit design; therefore, not all programs or issues addressed may be available, covered, or applicable to your specific coverage.
-Please refer to your Certificate of Coverage or contact Member Services at the number on the back of your plan member ID card.
+Please refer to your benefit documents (also known as "Certificate of Coverage") or contact Member Services at the number on the back of your plan member ID card.